ibm-cloud-docs/pattern-base-ibm-cloud-satellite/data-architecture.md

 # Architecture decisions for data
 {: #data-architecture}

-The following tables summarize the data architecture decisions for the {{site.data.keyword.satellitelong_notm}} base pattern.
+The following tables summarize the data architecture decisions for the deployment of Satellite on-premises or in hyperscaler pattern.

 ## Architecture decisions for data
 {: #data-residency}